Motherfucker: History and popular culture

 The word dates back at least to the late 19th century.
-In an 1889 Texas murder case, a witness testified that the victim had called the defendant a "God damned mother-f—king, bastardly son-of-a-bitch" shortly before his death.
+In a 1889 Texas murder case, a witness testified that the victim had called the defendant a "God damned mother-f—king, bastardly son-of-a-bitch" shortly before his death.
 A later Texas court opinion from 1897 prints the word "mother-fucking" in full.
 In 1917 a U.S. soldier called his draft board "You low-down Mother Fuckers" in a letter.

-In literature, Norman Mailer uses it occasionally, disguised as motherfugger, in his 1948 novel The Naked and the Dead, and used it in full in his 1967 novel Why Are We in Vietnam?.
+In literature, Norman Mailer uses the word motherfugger in his 1948 novel The Naked and the Dead, and used it in full in his 1967 novel Why Are We in Vietnam?.
 It appears twice in James Purdy's 1956 novella 63: Dream Palace.
 In Kurt Vonnegut's novel Slaughterhouse-Five the word is used by one of the soldiers in the story – leading to the novel being often challenged in libraries and schools.
 Vonnegut joked in a speech, published in the collection Fates Worse Than Death, that "Ever since that word was published, way back in 1969, children have been attempting to have intercourse with their mothers.
 When it will stop no one knows."

 The words "mother for you" or "mother fuyer", as minced oaths for "motherfucker", were used in blues and R&B records from the 1930s.
 A few examples include Memphis Minnie's "Dirty Mother For You" (1935), Roosevelt Sykes' "Dirty Mother For You" (1936), and Dirty Red's "Mother Fuyer" (1947).
 The singer Stick McGhee, whose recording of "Drinking Wine Spo-Dee-O-Dee" was a hit in 1949, claimed that he had originally heard the song as "Drinking Wine, Motherfucker".
 Later, Johnny "Guitar" Watson had a hit in 1977 with "A Real Mother For Ya".